Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Observations

-At the time of the \tco\ Mopra antenna observations at 110~MHz, the effective diameter of the antenna was 15~m; the corresponding beam-width of about 43~arcsec was smaller than the SEST beam-width of about 45~arcsec for the 115-GHz \co\ observations.
-For the Mopra observations, the attenuation due to atmospheric absorption was corrected using the measurements of a black-body paddle at ambient temperature \citep[see][for more details]{hunt97}.
+When the \tco\ observations at 110~GHz were carried out with the Mopra telescope, the effective diameter of the dish was 15~m with a corresponding beamwidth of about 43~arcsec, slightly smaller than the SEST beamwidth of about 45~arcsec for the 115-GHz \co\ observations.
+For the Mopra observations, the attenuation due to atmospheric absorption was corrected using measurements of a black body paddle at ambient temperature \citep[see][for more details]{hunt97}.
 The corrected intensities were then matched to the main-beam temperature scale of the SEST by observing the molecular cloud in the direction of the Ori~A SiO maser and scaling the observed intensities to their SEST counterparts.
-The final intensity calibration is believed to be accurate to within 15 per cent.
-The SEST observations were similarly corrected for atmospheric attenuation during the observations.
+The final intensity calibration is believed to be accurate to within $15\%$.
+The SEST observations were similarly corrected for atmospheric attenuation during the observations, and then corrected for the main-beam efficiency (0.74, 0.70, 0.67 and 0.45 at 85--100~GHz, 100--115~GHz, 130--150~GHz and 220--265~GHz respectively).
 For both telescopes the pointing was corrected approximately every 2 hours by observations of the 86~GHz SiO masers of AH\,Sco and W\,Hyd.